markledwich2/mutuosite/_posts/2017-07-14-looking-backward.md

 Any charting tool, including ServiceNow, will let you plot a metric over time and categorise with other attributes.
 However, there is a major limitation in most reporting solutions that will become clear.

-## The problem of history and records that change
+## Records that change over their lifetime
 Consider the following simple charts showing the number of incidents over time:

 <ol style="list-style-type:lower-alpha">